playframework/playframework/documentation/manual/gettingStarted/IDE.md

 EclipseKeys.createSrc := EclipseCreateSrc.ValueSet(EclipseCreateSrc.ManagedClasses, EclipseCreateSrc.ManagedResources)  // Use .class files instead of generated .scala files for views and routes
 ```

-If your breakpoints is getting ignored in Eclipse, it's recommanded to check the fork setting.
+If your breakpoints are getting ignored in Eclipse, it's recommanded to check the fork setting.

 ```scala
 // Default and required for breakpoint